 click on the link…..Caramelised Onion and Blue Cheese Mini Quiche

 What’s your favourite savoury nibble?
-We would love to hear from you in the comments below.Print
+We would love to hear from you in the comments when you make these moreish anchovy cheese and pine nut biscuits.Print

 Anchovy, cheese and pine nut biscuits are really interesting.
 Salty, from the anchovies, short, crumbly and buttery, a little heat from the cayenne and whizzed with buttery pine nuts and aged sharp cheddar .
 Very, very moreish.